Topicus: Another Great Compounder In The Making

 Keep acquisitions coming online at ~20% rate of growth.
 Or if the total number of acquisitions decreases, make sure acquisitions are going to provide a higher FCF compared to lower-priced acquisitions

-Have a wide pipeline of acquisitions targets to keep their FCF on the books as low as possible.
+Have a wide pipeline of acquisition targets to keep their FCF on the books as low as possible.
 They shouldn’t need to give a dividend or buybacks.
 Just keep pumping the money into other high ROIC opportunities and let the model churn out FCF for more acquisitions

 Provide high value to their new acquisitions.
 Acquired companies will join Topicus over other options for a variety of reasons.
 As long as they stay disciplined to the benefits of being acquired by Topicus they should have a steady stream of